shrutijagadale0725-rgb/shrutijagadale0725-rgb/README.md

 #### 🚀 Things I've Actually Shipped

 **🏏 [IPL Data Insights Platform](#)**
 Multi-season IPL analytics with a Streamlit dashboard, plus a Scikit-learn model that predicts match winners at 76% accuracy.
-Sub-second filtering across teams and seasons — because nobody likes waiting on a dashboard.
+Sub-second filtering across teams and seasons — because nobody likes waiting on a dashboard. here : [overlly.streamlit.app/] (https://overlly.streamlit.app/)

 **💰 [Personal Budget Monitoring System](#)** *(built with a teammate)* A finance tracker that eats your CSV exports and turns them into "oh, that's where my money goes" dashboards.
 Normalized schema, modular backend, built so either of us could extend it without breaking the other's code.